 3. Investing: Robo-advisors and micro-investing lower barriers to entry

 The Great Recession’s impact on millennials’ financial lives is most pronounced in investing.
-After watching others’ savings take a hit in the downturn, 93% of millennials said they were wary of investing.
+After watching others’ savings take a hit in the downturn, millennials grew highly skeptical of investing.

 Millennials also have fewer assets to invest than previous generations, as more “immediate” financial pressures like housing, healthcare, and student loan repayment consume most of their resources.

 Millennials will likely need more retirement savings than previous generations, as they are expected to live longer and receive less from Social Security and other programs.
-The average millennial 401(k) account balance is $25,500, and 67% of millennials have no retirement savings.
+The median millennial has $23,000 in their retirement savings account, according to a 2020 Transamerica Institute study, while 12% of millennials have no retirement savings.

 Cost has been a significant barrier to accessing retirement services.
-Legacy financial advisors typically require balances of at least $100,000 to access their services, a bar that only 1 in 6 millennials can clear.
+Legacy financial advisors typically require balances of at least $100,000 to access their services, a bar that few millennials can enter considering they own only around 5% of the wealth in the US.

-Enter the robo-advisor.
+Enter the robo-advisor, which uses software to automate much of the manual work of giving financial advice or managing investments.
 Robo-advisors rose to prominence on the strength of 2 core promises: lower fees and low starting investments.

 Betterment, one of the first robo-advisors on the scene, has a distinctly millennial story.
 Jon Stein, a millennial himself, founded the company in 2008.
 By 2018, the average Betterment user was 35, and about two-thirds of the company’s customers were millennials.
 Betterment has also introduced a socially conscious portfolio option, which seems custom-built to appeal to millennials’ values-driven sensibilities.